crypticwisdom/Python_notes/Python Language/1-python-notes.md

 This statement assigns the first, second, and third elements of the colors list to the red, blue, and green variables.

-**An error occurs when the number of variable is less than the element in the sequence on the right hand side**
+**An error occurs when the number of variable is less than the element in the sequence on the right hand side.**

 ```Python
     colors = ['red', 'blue', 'green']